How To Support Your Mental And Physical Health During Addiction Recovery

 What Is Physical Health?

 Physical health is the physical state of an individual.
 It is composed of many different factors, including weight and activity levels.
 Physical health is essential because it affects how someone feels mentally and emotionally.
 Mental health and physical health are closely linked, so maintaining a healthy weight and staying active can help a person feel better overall.
-Being physically active also reduces stress levels, which helps with mental health.
+Being physically active also reduces stress levels, which helps to improve mental health.
+An example of this can be seen at Iboga Protocol, an ibogaine treatment center.
+There is access to a pool, an outdoor gym and peaceful walking routes for guests to sweat out toxins and self-reflect as part of their treatment.
 A key component of addiction recovery is learning to cope with stressors healthily.
-Accessing appropriate medical care for any conditions can strengthen your physical health and mental wellness.
+Accessing appropriate medical care for any condition is important to strengthen your physical health and mental wellness.

 Why Is Supporting Mental And Physical Health Important?